 - Select the year of assessment (YA) for the year you are filing and continue to Form C-S

-Now you can confidently file your Income Tax Returns via Form C-S. You can also take the help of corporate tax consultants who will make the job easier for you by preparing corporate tax computation, director’s report, and getting ready corporate tax forms.
+Now, you can confidently file your Income Tax Returns via Form C-S. You can also take the help of corporate tax consultants who will make the job easier for you by preparing corporate tax computation, director’s reports, and getting ready corporate tax forms.

 Need help filing your Singapore corporate tax returns?